 Maybe one day I can make make it to that expert level of cooking.
 One day...

 The fried version

 So while I was talking about my love for perogies with one of my friends, she asked me if I've ever tried blueberry perogies.
 I give her a blank stare.
 What, on God's green earth are blueberry perogies?
-This made me think of a turtle swimming in maple syrup.
-Just wrong.
+Like a turtle swimming in maple syrup, it just sounded wrong.